Student Information System

 The Problem

 I joined Infinite Campus in June 2024 as part of a three-person UX team supporting 22+ development teams across the full product ecosystem.
-At the time, UX maturity was low, design patterns were inconsistent, and accessibility was largely unaddressed.
+At the time, the product’s UX was inconsistent, accessibility largely unaddressed, and design patterns varied widely, creating friction for both educators using the system and developers maintaining it.

 My Role